Invest in Macedonia

-An individual is considered to be a tax resident in Macedonia if s/he has a permanent residence in the territory or resides in Macedonia for more than 183 days in a period of 12 months.
-Tax residents are taxed on all of their worldwide revenues, while non-tax resident individuals are only subject to income from the country.
+An individual is considered to be a tax resident in Macedonia if he or she has a permanent residence in the territory or resides in North Macedonia for more than 183 days in a period of 12 months.
+Tax residents are taxed on all of their worldwide revenue, while non-tax resident individuals are only subject to income from the country.

-Employment in Macedonia, Employment abroad with a Macedonian employer, Income from services rendered, Income received by members of the board of directors, Supervision of legal persons, Pension, Income from independent activities (business activity, professional services), Income from property rights, Royalties, Capital gains, Profit sharing, Interest on loans granted to legal persons or individuals, Interest on bonds and securities, Capital gains generated from the disposal of securities, Equity and real estate and Any other income that is not exempt.
+Employment in North Macedonia, Employment abroad with a North Macedonian employer, Income from services rendered, Income received by members of the board of directors, Supervision of legal persons, Pensions, Income from independent activities (business activity, professional services), Income from property rights, Royalties, Capital gains, Profit sharing, Interest on loans granted to legal persons or individuals, Interest on bonds and securities, Capital gains generated from the disposal of securities, Equity and real estate and any other income that is not exempt.

 Flat rate of 10%.

-Capital Gains from the sale of immovable property, securities, and equity participation are taxed at 10% on the 70% of the gain.
-Tax on capital gains obtained from the sale of securities will not be applicable until December 31, 2018.
+Capital Gains from the sale of immovable property, securities, and equity participation are taxed at 10% on 70% of the gain.
+Tax on capital gains obtained from the sale of securities came into force on December 31, 2018.
 Interest generated by demand, term and current bank deposits is exempt from taxation, in addition to interest on securities issued by institutions.

 Social Security Contributions